openhab/openhab-addons/addons/binding/org.openhab.binding.enocean/README.md

 ## Generic Things

-If an EnOcean device uses an unsupported EEP or _A5-3F-7F_, you have to create a genericThing.
+If an EnOcean device uses an unsupported EEP or _A5-3F-7F_, you have to create a `genericThing`.
 Generic things support all channels like switch, number, string etc as generic channels.
 However you have to specify how to convert the EnOcean messages of the device into openHAB state updates and how to convert the openHAB commands into EnOcean messages.
 These conversion functions can be defined with the help of transformation functions like MAP.